 TMS Therapy for Depression

-TMS, or Transcranial Magnetic Stimulation, was introduced in 1985 as a way to treat many different psychiatric disorders.
+TMS, or Transcranial Magnetic Stimulation, was introduced in 1985 as a way to treat many different psychiatric disorders and was FDA approved for the treatment of depression in 2008.
 One of the most common disorders that it is used to treat is major depression.
 The clinician administering the treatment is able to stimulate specific areas of the brain painlessly.
-It is a noninvasive form of treatment that has proven to be successful for most!
+It is a non-invasive form of treatment that has proven to be successful for most!

 TMS Therapy is: